- Personal Injury

 - Schedule a Free Consultation

 Every state has different workers’ compensation laws and coverage.
 In South Carolina, like many other states, the workers’ compensation system is a “no-fault system.”
 This means that employees are not required to prove that their workplace injury or illness was caused by their employer’s negligence in order to obtain workers’ compensation benefits.
-Rather than suing your employer in a traditional civil court action, South Carolina workers file a workers’ compensation claim requesting benefits.
+Rather than sueing your employer in a traditional civil court action, South Carolina workers file a workers’ compensation claim requesting benefits.
 This is usually the only way you can take legal action against your employer with regard to a workplace injury or illness.

 Statutory laws protect South Carolina employers by making workers’ compensation the exclusive remedy for employees, so instead of bringing suit against an employer after an injury sustained on the job, the injured worker files a workers’ compensation claim.
 That being said, there are some cases in which an employee can bring suit against third parties such as product manufacturers, contractors, or other vendors after a workplace injury or illness.
 While it is possible to handle your South Carolina workers’ compensation claim on your own, we recommend discussing your case with a workers’ compensation lawyer by scheduling a free consultation in order to fully evaluate your rights.